dbt-labs/learn.getdbt.com/_lessons/working-group-3.md

 # Common pitfalls

 1. Forgetting to `save` a file before running it.
 We've _all_ been there.
 Over time it becomes muscle memory.
 A dot next to a filename indicates that a file isn't saved.
-2. dbt Cloud users: Hitting the `preview data` button, rather than executing `dbt run` in the terminal prompt
+2. dbt Cloud users: Hitting the `preview data` button, rather than executing the command: `dbt run` in the terminal prompt
     * The `preview data` button executes whatever SQL statement is on your screen
     * The `dbt run` command builds objects in your database